itekaf/ngx-translate-lint/README.md

 ```

 > NOTE: For `project` and `languages` options need to include file types like on the example.
+> WARNING!: `BETA` flag working only with angular 11 and higher!

 Default Config is:
 ```json